lemon-markets/content-sdk-python-skeleton/README.md

 This project uses the [lemon.markets API](https://www.lemon.markets/en-de/for-developers) and the lemon.markets Python SDK.

 lemon.markets is a brokerage API by developers for developers that allows you to build your own experience at the stock market.
-We will use the Market Data API and Trading API to retrieve the ISIN (unique identifier) that belongs to a particular financial instrument and to place trades.
+We will use the Market Data API and Trading API to show you the results you receive when you make calls to the venues, account, and trades endpoints.
 If you do not have a lemon.markets account yet, you can sign up at [lemon.markets](https://www.lemon.markets/).

 ## ⚙️ Configuration